CHINESE LUCKY LAND

 There is an entire section dedicated to the art of Kung Fu.
 There are statues in all different kinds of poses.
 We loved this area and may have had a little too much fun hitting our own poses and jumping into our own version of Kung Fu poses.
 Don’t miss out on the fun!

-They do sell food on the weekends, so go and check it out!
-Currently due to COVID they are only open Saturday and Sunday from 10-4, but be sure to keep checking their schedule online.
+They do sell food on the weekends, so go and check it out! be sure to keep checking their schedule online for updated times and information.

 Address: 8625 Airline Dr, Houston, TX 77037